joseph-a-levine/authoring/_posts/2025-01-29-sf-questions.md

 {% newthought "When and why did the" %} last port facilities close in the West Bay?
 Was this done with the support of the port workers' union?
 Was it driven by the WWII ship-building boom in the East Bay?

 {% newthought "What lessons should we take from" %} the East Bay ship-building boom?
-Yes WWII was unique but the largest shipyard in human history was in the San Francisco Bay.
+Of course, the WWII boom was unique, but the largest shipyard in human history was in the San Francisco Bay.
 That's worth noticing!

 {% newthought "Is port automation more or less" %} likely in Oakland relative to other major ports?
 More likely: proximity to tech sector which drives both norms and technology; less likely: increased truculence and obstructionism.